Saving Electricity home

 There are 3600 seconds in one hour (60 seconds x 60 minutes).
 So multiplying your answer by 3600 would give you the amount of electricity for an hour.
 But it would still be in the form of watt-hours, not kilowatt-hours.
 To convert to kilowatt-hours you divide by 1000.
 So all in all you're multiplying by 3600 and dividing by 1000.
 Note that 3600/1000 is 3.6, so our shortcut for multiplying by 3600 and dividing by 1000 is to just multiply by 3.6.
 [Thanks to reader Jim Haywood for figuring out what the 3.6 is for.]

-My power bill doubled in kilowatt hours and I cannot figure out why (8kWh in March 2002, to 15kWh in March 2003).
+My power bill doubled in kilowatt hours and I cannot figure out why (8kWh/day in March 2002, to 15kWh/day in March 2003).
 This surprised me because I have not been using my heat or air conditioning and my habits have not changed.
 My place is just a simple one-bedroom apartment.
 I had maintenance check out my hot water heater and refrigerator to make sure they were working properly and they said everything was fine.
 I called my power company and they came out to check the meter, and they said everything was fine.
 Then I find out my neighbor's power bill has also doubled to $211 (she lives across the hall from me).
-Do you think there is a problem with my meter-- Kate Baumann, April 2003
+Do you think there is a problem with my meter?
+Kate Baumann

-First, turn off every circuit breaker in your apartment and then see if your meter is still spinning.
-If so, your meter is definitely broken.
+Start your investigation by turning off every circuit breaker in your panel and then see if your meter is still spinning.
+If it is, then either your meter is broken or you have a weird wiring problem.
 I would first videotape your turning the breakers off and that the meter still spins so you have evidence in case you have a hard time getting a refund from your electrical utility for being overcharged.

 If you can get the meter to stop cold with the breakers on, then turn one item back on, like a light, and then look at the meter to measure how much electricity it's using.
 If the meter says it's using more than about 20% of what it should be using, then there may be a problem with your meter.